 The total memory 2 collects the trip data for any number of individual journeys (even if the ignition is switched off for longer than two hours) up to a total of 19 hours and 59 minutes travel time or 1999 km distance travelled.
-The memory will automatically be deleted if one of the named values is reached.
+The memory will automatically be deleted if one of the named values is reached. ■

-Information in the multifunction display (MFI)
+Information on the multifunction display (MFI)

-Fig. 35 Windscreen wiper and windscreen wash lever: button A and rocker switch B
+Fig. 32 Windscreen wiper and windscreen wash lever: button A and rocker switch B

-You can switch between the following displays in the multifunction display (MFI) by operating rocker switch ⇒ fig. 35 (B) on the windscreen wiper lever. ▶
+You can switch between the following displays in the multifunction display (MFI) by operating rocker switch \Rightarrow fig. 32 (8) on the windscreen wiper lever.